storyblok/storyblok-docs/content/management/v1/topics/typescript.md

 Below you can find the interfaces that are used in the Storyblok Client and how and when to use them.

-There are two types of requests that one can do with the <strong>Storyblok Client Management API</strong>, hence two types of interfaces are used for them.
+There are two types of requests that one can perform with the <strong>Storyblok Client Management API</strong>, hence two types of interfaces are used for them.

 | Request type     | Interface          | Method |
 |---------------------|----------------------|--|